Eric Gerets: Managerial career

-As a manager, Gerets worked successively for FC Liège, Lierse, Club Brugge, PSV, 1.
+As a manager, Gerets worked successively for RFC Liège, Lierse, Club Brugge, PSV, 1.
 FC Kaiserslautern and VfL Wolfsburg before joining Galatasaray at the end of the 2004–05 season.
-In the 1996–97 season, he won the Belgian championships with Lierse, reprising the feat in the season 1998–99 with Club Brugge.
+In the 1996–97 season, he won the Belgian championships with Lierse, reprising the feat in the season 1997–98 with Club Brugge.
 He also won the Dutch championships twice (1999–2000 and 2000–01) with PSV.
 In the 2005–06 season, Gerets won the Turkish Premier Super League with Galatasaray.
 In May 2007, he left the club, and on 25 September became Marseille's coach.

 In his first year with Marseille in 2007, he managed to get the team from the bottom of the league up to finish their 2007–08 season in third place.
+In 2009, Gerets turned down an offer of the RBFA to coach the Belgian national team after Rene Vandereycken was sacked.
 On 29 April 2009, he confirmed that he would not be in charge of Marseille after the summer when his contract expired.
 On 26 May 2009, he signed a contract to take over as head coach of Saudi club Al-Hilal for two years for an annual fee of €1.8 million.

 On 6 July 2010, he signed a four-year contract with Morocco.
 He would do the job part-time until he completed the Asian Champions League campaign with Al Hilal but stranded in the semi-finals.
 He was in charge of Morocco for almost two years.
 He was sacked on 15 September 2012 after a Morocco's 2–0 defeat against Mozambique in the first-leg of the 2013 Africa Cup of Nations qualification.

 Less than a month after leaving Morocco, he accepted a contract offer to become the head coach of Qatari defending champions Lekhwiya on 9 October 2012.

-In the 2013-14 season, he brought another Qatari championship title to Lekhwiya.
+In the 2013–14 season, he brought another Qatari championship title to Lekhwiya.

 Gerets departed Lekhwiya and became the head coach of the United Arab Emirates team Al Jazira Club on 20 May 2014.
+He completed his two-year contract and decided to retire as club coach.

+He did hint that he might only be active as a coach of a country.
+Gerets was subsequently regularly mentioned as a top candidate for the position of head coach of Belgium.
+But due to health problems, he would never become it.
+In 2013, Gerets suffered a brain hemorrhage.
+Since then, his health has gradually deteriorated and he has difficulty speaking and walking.
+In 2022, he was diagnosed with cerebral calcification.